randbrown/randbrown.github.io/_posts/2017-11-05-shepard-tone.markdown

 This is quite mesmorizing!
 <iframe width="560" height="315" src="https://www.youtube.com/embed/u9VMfdG873E" frameborder="0" allowfullscreen></iframe>

 Here is a great example of using the Shepard tone concept, but applied in a much more musical way.
+Bach's neverending canon:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/A41CITk85jk" frameborder="0" allowfullscreen></iframe>
+See this blog post for an excellent analysis of the canon: [Bach and the musical torus By Tony Phillips](https://plus.maths.org/content/bach-and-musical-torus)

 ## Wrap Up
 In this post I focused on using the Shepard tone with glissandos.
 In these examples I used a single